shsagir/play-area-sync/docs/billing.md

 Please just pay your open invoices, you can do this in the Dashboard (Login & follow the instructions).
 If you are unable to pay them immediately, please least contact us.
 Otherwise we might delete your Apps.
 See [this story](https://blog.fortrabbit.com/bounced-payment).

+## Can I pay yearly?

+Sorry, as there are no upfront payments, this is not possible.

+## Where can I see my current costs?

+You can like so: Dashboard > Your Account > Your Company Name > Billing Contact / Current costs.
+This overview shows you what will be printed on the next invoice.
+Please mind that it will show the current costs of the day of the month so far.